 There is plenty of big-play ability with speedsters Hester and Knox, and the veteran Williams was added to give the unit a bigger target besides Bennett, who was the only proven member of the cast with any size.
-Bennett is a solid and reliable possession guy and might wind up being the leading pass catcher even though he's technically only a starter in three-WR sets.
-He is unafraid to work the middle of the field, and Cutler has confidence in him and his steady hands.
-Williams as one time was a dominant wideout in Martz's offenses in Detroit, but he was unimpressive in three years with the Cowboys and his play was "underwhelming" during training camp and the preseason leaving many scratching their heads over his promotion ahead of Knox.
+Bennett is a solid and reliable possession guy and might wind up being the leading pass catcher even though he's technically only a starter in three-receiver sets.
+He is unafraid to work the middle of the field, and quarterback Jay Cutler has confidence in him and his steady hands.
+Williams as one time was a dominant wideout in coordinator Mike Martz's offenses in Detroit, but he was unimpressive in three years with the Cowboys and his play was "underwhelming" during training camp and the preseason, leaving many scratching their heads over his promotion ahead of Knox.

-The Lions will either lineup with two tight ends or three wide receivers.
+The Lions will either line up with two tight ends or three wide receivers.
 As Young matures, they will use three wides more often.
 Young has big-play potential but there have been concerns about his toughness and durability.
-But make no mistake, Johnson, coming off an All-Pro season, is one of the centerpieces of the offense.
+But make no mistake, the 6-foot-5 Johnson, coming off an All-Pro season, is one of the centerpieces of the offense.
 He's no longer merely a straight-line threat.
-He showed the capacity last season to catch balls over the middle and also make plays after the catch.
+He showed the capacity last season to catch balls over the middle and make plays after the catch.
+Johnson has dominated the Packers, with his eight touchdowns in seven games being four more than against any other team.
 Burleson is invaluable as Johnson's wing man.
-Not only does he do all the dirty work (playing the slot or the second-receiver spot), he also fills in at flanker when Johnson is out.
-Stovall and Davis, veterans, provide much needed depth.
-Stovall, at 6-5, provides another big, steady target.
+Not only does he do all the dirty work (playing the slot or the second-receiver spot), he fills in at flanker when Johnson is out.
+Stovall and Davis, veterans, provide much-needed depth.
+Stovall, at 6-foot-5, provides another big, steady target.
 Davis will make his mark mostly on special teams, as will Stovall, but he will back up Burleson in the slot.

 Berrian is coming off a disappointing season in which he did not catch a touchdown pass and then was asked to restructure his contract.
 But he figures to have a chance to turn things around with McNabb now throwing him the ball.
-Brett Favre just never seemed to look Berrian's way and that has changed so far in the preseason.
-Berrian still has speed and it's very important that he can present a down-field threat because that loosens up things for Peterson.
-Harvin is one of the game's best slot receivers but also can play outside and Jenkins is very familiar with this system.
+Brett Favre just never seemed to look Berrian's way and that changed in the preseason.
+Berrian has speed and it's important that he can present a downfield threat because that loosens up things for Adrian Peterson.
+Harvin is one of the game's best slot receivers but can play outside, and Jenkins is familiar with this system.
 Jenkins was released by Atlanta after the lockout and quickly signed with the Vikings.
 He is expected to catch plenty of passes on intermediate routes.
 Aromashodu was signed as a free agent from the Bears, two years after having a career-high 24 receptions.
 Camarillo provides depth as a slot receiver and is a steady veteran.
 He also can return punts.